The Best Heart Attack of My Life

 The Best Heart Attack of My Life (El mejor infarto de mi vida) is a 2025 Disney+ television miniseries based on the 2017 book El mejor infarto de mi vida by Hernán Casciari, which recounts the true story of the author who suffered a heart attack in the short-term rental home where he was staying in Uruguay, being saved by the quick actions of his Uruguayan hosts—an experience that marked a turning point and led him to rethink his personal and professional path.

 Premise

-The Best Heart Attack of My Life follows Ariel (Ariel Sabbagh), a writer in his 40s working at a publishing house, who, after being left by his wife and facing health issues, travels to Montevideo, Uruguay, to attend a literary event accompanied by Concha (Olivia Molina) a Spanish flamenco dancer he has just met.
+The Best Heart Attack of My Life follows Ariel (Alan Sabbagh), a writer in his 40s working at a publishing house, who, after being left by his wife and facing health issues, travels to Montevideo, Uruguay, to attend a literary event accompanied by Concha (Olivia Molina) a Spanish flamenco dancer he has just met.
 During their stay in a house rented through a digital short-term rental platform, he suffers a heart attack but is saved thanks to the quick intervention of his hosts.
 This experience prompts him to rethink his life path and relationships, beginning a profound personal transformation.